 Her social adjustment went well — she joined some clubs and made some friends — but the academic transition was rocky.
 She was late for classes or missed them entirely.
 She found it hard to make and follow a schedule, keep up with her assignments, take her medication, and use available resources at the school to help her avoid this crisis.
 She was embarrassed and depressed that she did so poorly; her self-esteem took a hit.

 Mary, on the other hand, is happy.
 She got a 3.0 GPA.
 She was able to create and follow a daily schedule, made some great friends, kept her room and herself organized, and handled her medication and much of her daily life, with only occasional help from her parents.
 Her ADHD and LD in reading brought many academic challenges, but she had practiced coping skills in high school, had ongoing coaching from her parents, and knew how to self-advocate for all of the services and accommodations available to her on campus.

 Both girls had been diagnosed with ADHD in elementary school.
 They both have above-average abilities, went to challenging high schools, and did well.
 A major factor in their success, or lack of it, is the way their parents worked with them in high school.

 When their daughters were young, both families adapted to their executive function deficits by advocating, planning, and structuring their kids’ school lives for success.
 Without their parents’ involvement, college wouldn’t have been possible for Mary or Catherine.

-However, Mary’s parents decided to use parenting practices to prepare and empower her to take charge of her life before she left home.
+However, Mary’s parents started talking about her differences, without over-focusing on them, and framed them in a positive light from a young age.
+They consciously decided to use parenting practices to prepare and empower her to take charge of her life before she left home.
 They began by thinking about what their daughter would need to function in college.
 They got support from professionals to find a middle ground between staying in control and letting go.
 They became increasingly less involved as they helped Mary lead the way.